Joseph Henry West

 (Cowboy Joe, Country Joe)

-Joe West is a noted umpire who began his career in the National League.
+Joe West is an umpire who began his career in the National League in 1976 and who in 2021 became the holder of the record for most games umpired.
 After a star career as a college quarterback, West made his major league umpiring debut on September 13, 1976 after just three minor league seasons.
 In 1981, he became the youngest umpire to work a League Championship Series.
 It was the first of many postseason appearances for West.